GrokCV/website/content/authors/KongweiXie/_index.md

   - Undergraduate
 ---

-Kongwei Xie (谢孔伟) is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China, and an intern under the supervision of Yimian Dai.
+Kongwei Xie (谢孔伟) is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China, and an intern under the supervision of [Prof. Yimian Dai](https://yimian.grokcv.ai/).
 His main research direction is image fusion.